 This is easily my favorite track by the band, despite a weak start that’s borderline acapella.
 I rate the video up there with Love Sick for awesome visuals that reinforce the lyrics and tell a story as well.
 Centering it around the most gorgeous member of the band helps a lot, too: Minx is really easy to look at.

-“All In the Style” is extremely easy to dance to, and Riot’s vocals are a real treat as always.
-It’s one of a handful of tunes that are great with or without the accompanying video.
+“Perfect Match” is extremely easy to dance to, and Riot’s vocals are a real treat and hilariously narcissistic.
+It’s one of a handful of tunes that are great with or without the accompanying video, although this one has some great visuals referencing famous romances.